awslabs/aws-iot-device-client/source/jobs/README.md

 ```

 `path` *string* (Optional): This field tells the Jobs feature where it should look to find an executable that matches the specified
 operation.
-If this field is omitted, the Jobs feature will assume that the executable can be found in its path.
+If this field is omitted, the Jobs feature will assume that the executable can be found in the `PATH` environment variable.
 If
 you expect that the executable (operation) should be found in the Job feature's handler directory
 (~/.aws-iot-device-client/jobs by default or specified via command line/json configuration values), then the path
 must be specified as part of the job document as follows: